-13.1 Layoff Notification.
+13.1 Layoff.

-- (a) Layoff.
-When a layoff is to occur as a result of adverse financial circumstances; reallocation of resources; reorganization of degree or curriculum offerings or requirements; reorganization of academic or administrative structures, programs, or functions; or curtailment or abolition of one or more programs or functions; the University shall notify the local UFF Chapter and the UFF state office no less than thirty (30) days prior to taking such action.
-UFF may request a consultation with the president or president's representatives pursuant to Article 2 during this period to discuss the layoff. - (b) Layoff Unit.
-The layoff unit may be at an organizational level of the University, such as a campus, division, college/unit, school, department/unit, area, program, or other level of organization as the University deems appropriate. - 13.2 Layoff Considerations.
-The selection of employees in the layoff unit to be laid off will be determined as follows: - (a) No tenured employee shall be laid off if there are non-tenured employees in the layoff unit.
-No non-tenured but tenure-earning employees shall be laid off if there are non-tenured, non-tenure earning employees in the layoff unit. - (b) No employee in a non-tenured position in the layoff unit with more than five (5) years of continuous University service shall be laid off if there are any such employees with five (5) years or less service. - (c) The sole instance in which only one (1) employee will constitute a layoff unit is when the functions that the employee performs constitute an area, program, or other level of organization at the University. - (d) Where employees are equally qualified under (a) or (b) above, those employees will be retained who, in the judgment of the University, will best contribute to the mission and purpose of the University, including its commitment to diversity.
-In making such judgment, the University shall carefully consider employees' length of continuous University service, and shall take into account other appropriate factors, including but not limited to performance evaluation by students, peers, and supervisors, and the employee's academic training, professional reputation, teaching effectiveness, research record or quality of the creative activity in which the employee may be engaged, and service to the profession, community, and public.
+(a) Layoff.
+A layoff occurs as a result of adverse financial circumstances; reallocation of resources; reorganization of degree or curriculum offerings or requirements; reorganization of academic or administrative structures, programs, or functions; or curtailment or abolition of one or more programs or functions.

+(b) Layoff Unit.
+The layoff unit may be at an organizational level of the University, such as a campus, division, college/unit, school, department/unit, area, program, or other level of organization as the University deems appropriate.

+13.2 Layoff Considerations.
+The selection of employees in the layoff unit to be laid off will be determined as follows:

+(a) No tenured employee shall be laid off if there are non-tenured employees in the layoff unit.
+No non-tenured but tenure-earning employees shall be laid off if there are non-tenured, non-tenure earning employees in the layoff unit.

+(b) No employee in a non-tenured position in the layoff unit with more than five (5) years of continuous University service shall be laid off if there are any such employees with five (5) years or less service.
+The date of layoff unit notification to the UFF shall be the date used to determine length of continuous University service.

+(c) The sole instance in which only one (1) employee will constitute a layoff unit is when the functions that the employee performs constitute an area, program, or other level of organization at the University.

+(d) Where employees are equally qualified under (a) or (b) above, those employees will be retained who, in the judgment of the University, will best contribute to the mission and purpose of the University, including its commitment to diversity.
+In making such judgment, the University shall carefully consider employees' length of continuous University service, and shall take into account other appropriate factors, including but not limited to performance evaluation by students, peers, and supervisors, and the employee's academic training, professional reputation, teaching effectiveness, research record or quality of the creative activity in which the employee may be engaged, and service to the profession, community, and public. (e) No tenured employee shall be laid off solely for the purpose of creating a vacancy to be filled by an administrator entering the bargaining unit.